What is first-party data activation?

 The role of privacy in first-party data collection and use

 Because it contains transactional and behavioral information associated with logged-in or identifiable users, first-party data is often linked directly to individuals.
-This in turn makes first-party data more private.
+This, in turn, makes first-party data more private.
 In fact, much of it is classified as personal data under the General Data Protection Regulation (GDPR) and is subject to strict compliance regulations.

 Additionally, the trust customers place in organizations they have a direct relationship with means that any mishandling can significantly damage loyalty between individual and organization.